 ttStatus utility as described in "Check the TimesTen user error log" to check the status of the TimesTen daemon.

 Certain connection options or DSN attribute settings combinations are not compatible.
-In cases where incompatible settings are used, an error is returned to the application when it attempts to connect to a data store.
+In cases where incompatible settings are used, an error is returned to the application when it attempts to connect to a database.

-An error is generated if you attempt to connect to or create a shared data store whose size is larger than the maximum size of shared memory segments configured on your system.
+An error is generated if you attempt to connect to or create a shared database whose size is larger than the maximum size of shared memory segments configured on your system.
 Also, an error is generated if the system cannot allocate any more shared memory segments.

 On UNIX systems, use commands similar to the following: